 Supportive care during labor does not include clinical care, but involves women who offer physical comfort, emotional support, and information.
 Doulas also assist women in communicating their wishes to caregivers, and engage their husbands or partners as desired by the couple.
 For an expecting woman without any support of any kind, having a doula can greatly improve her outcome and view on birth.
 When a family arrives home, a new mother needs to have someone looking after her in those first few weeks after delivery.
 A postpartum doula provides evidenced based information on things such as infant feeding, emotional and physical recovery from birth, mother–baby bonding, infant soothing, and basic newborn care.
 A postpartum doula is there to help a new family in those first days and weeks after bringing home a new baby.

-Having a baby is indeed one of the most incredible experiences in one’s life.
-From the perspective of the health care system, safety is a top priority, as it should be.
-A frequently heard comment by health care providers is, “A healthy baby and healthy mom is our goal.”
+Having a baby is one of the most incredible experiences in one’s life.
 From the woman’s point of view, birth is a rite of passage, an event in which both safety and satisfaction have great significance.
 If having a healthy baby and healthy mother were enough, we would not have the high incidence of postpartum depression and mood disorders following a birth experience with a “healthy mom and baby.”
 Doulas focus on the emotional, physical, and informational support.
 They do not provide medical care as that is the role of the medical staff.

 In our mobile society, military mothers frequently do not have close relatives who are able to attend the birth or assist new parents immediately following the birth.
 Doulas provide the next tier of care to expectant and new mothers, and the positive results are backed by numerous studies.